htmlhint/HTMLHint/docs/user-guide/usage/cli.md

 ---
 id: cli
-title: Command Line Interface (CLI)
+title: Command-Line Interface (CLI)
 ---

-You can use HTMLHint on the command line.
+You can use HTMLHint on the command-line.
 For example:

 ```shell
 npx htmlhint index.html